-Additionally, naming ourselves Kozinn+Sons reaffirms the bedrock of our business: the Kozinn family’s commitment to you and our staff.
-Our family’s reputation—and now our name—is sewn into everything we make for you.
+Additionally, naming ourselves Kozinn+Sons reaffirmed the bedrock of our business: the Kozinn family’s commitment to you and our staff.
+Our family’s reputation—and now our name—was sewn into everything we make for you.

 Kozinn+Sons Merchant Tailors was founded in 1913 by Samuel Kozinn, a Jewish immigrant from Poland whose mother tongue was Yiddish.
 Samuel's first garments were trousers manufactured in the now-fashionable Williamsburg section of Brooklyn.
 The name of the business in those days was, “The Independent Trouser Company, Inc.”

 Samuel's son, Murray, joined the company in 1929.
 Production was expanded to include complete suits and the operation was moved to Manhattan.
 The name of the company was changed again to “The Dependable Clothing Company.”